Pokémon X and Y: Story

 Similar to previous Pokémon games, X and Y both follow a linear storyline whose main events occur in a fixed order.
-The protagonist of Pokémon X and Y has just moved to a small town called Vaniville Town with their mother.
-They soon befriend four trainers—Shauna, Tierno, Trevor and their rival Calem or Serena,—all of whom were called to meet Professor Sycamore who is the leading professor in the Kalos region in Lumiose City, the main city of Kalos.
+The protagonist of Pokémon X and Y has just moved to a small town called Vaniville Town with their mother Grace.
+They soon befriend four trainers—Shauna, Tierno, Trevor and their rival Calem or Serena,—all of whom were called to meet Professor Augustine Sycamore who is the leading professor in the Kalos region in Lumiose City, the main city of Kalos.
 Receiving either Chespin, Fennekin or Froakie as their starter Pokémon from Tierno, the player begins their adventure.
 Along the way, they learn of Pokémon Gyms and receive their first badge for defeating Viola, the Santalune City Gym Leader.
 Thereafter, they encounter Sina and Dexio, assistants of Sycamore, who brings them to the professor himself; however, once in Lumiose City they discover the area to be suffering from a partial power outage.
 Upon meeting Sycamore in Lumiose City, the player is informed of Mega Evolution and he requests they travel across Kalos and uncover the mysteries behind it.
 He provides them with one of the Kanto region starter Pokémon and their respective Mega Stone.
 Before leaving Lumiose City, the player encounters an imposing man named Lysandre who desires a more beautiful world.

 Continuing their journey, the player encounters the villainous Team Flare, whose goals at first seem to be geared towards making money off of Pokémon.
 Later encounters with Team Flare reveal their true goal to be the annihilation of humanity to return the world to a pristine, more beautiful state.
 In Shalour City, the player learns how to use Mega Evolution from the Mega Evolution guru Gurkinn and his granddaughter Korrina, who is the Gym Leader of Shalour City.
 Defeating Korrina in a special Mega Evolution battle using Lucario, the player is given the ability to freely use Mega Evolution.
 The player then continues their journey, defeating Gym Leaders and stopping various schemes carried out by Team Flare.
 In the Lumiose Badlands, the player defeats Team Flare during their attempt to steal energy from the region's power plant and restores power to all of Lumiose City.
 Once the player obtains their seventh badge, they, and the rest of Kalos, are addressed by Lysandre through the Holo Caster (a holographic communication device); Lysandre informs them of the fact that he is the leader of Team Flare and intends to destroy humanity.